jimhigson/oboe.js/writing/main/3_Background.md

 ancestry, whitespace between tokens is never significant.

-While it is possible to for a service to change in a way which is untrackable using JSONPath, it is more difficult than with XPATH.
-Because each nodes only has one, unambiguous set of children, the JSON metamodel does not present a format author with a selection from logical equivalents that are addressed incompatibly.
-In JSON if a scalar value is changed to a compound one only the node itself change, the path to the node is unaffected.
+While it is possible to for a service to change in a way which is untrackable using JSONPath, it is easier to miss the moving target with XPATH.
+In JSON each nodes has only one, unambiguous set of children, so the metamodel does not present the format author with a selection from logical equivalents that are addressed through different mechanisms.
+In JSON if a scalar value is updated to a compound one only the node itself changes, the addressing of the node is unaffected.

-Generally in descriptive hierarchical data there is a trend for ancestorship in the markup to denote the same relationship between concepts regardless of the number of intermediate generations.
-In the example above, `town` transitioned from child to grandchild of `person` without disturbing the denoted 'lives in' relationship.
-The JSONPath `..` provides this matching, unperturbed when extra levels are added.
+Generally in descriptive hierarchical data there is a trend for ancestorship to denote the same relationship between concepts regardless of the number of intermediate generations.
+In the example above, `town` transitioned from child to grandchild of `person` without disturbing the implicit 'lives in' relationship.
+The JSONPath `..` provides matching through zero or more generations, unperturbed if extra levels are added.
 Of course, this trend will not hold for every possible way of building message semantics because it is possible that an intermediate node between ancestor and descendant will change the nature of the denoted relationship.
 A slightly contrived example might be if we